isomerpages/moe-meridianpri/_the-meridian-experience/Home Based Learning/Home Based Learning.md

 description: ""
 third_nav_title: Home Based Learning
 ---
-#### Home-based Learning for P5 (Carried out on 29 Sep 2022)
+#### P6 Study Break Home-based Learning (25 to 27 Sep 2023)

-<p align = "justify">1.
-The school will be implementing Home-Based Learning for all Primary 5 students on Thursday, 29 September 2022.
-This will allow time for students to rest after their 3 days of outdoor activities at the P5 camp, while still embarking on self-directed learning at home.
-P5 students will not report to school on that day.
-They will return to school on Friday, 30 September 2022.</p>

-<p align = "justify">2.
-Teachers will be supporting our students with a combination of online and offline learning materials.
-All instructions will be indicated in their class learning plan which will be uploaded onto Parents Gateway one day before HBL.
-While we encourage your child / ward to adhere to the time-table, they may exercise flexibility in completing the work at their own pace as the HBL is largely asynchronous.
-The Singapore Student Learning Space (SLS) will continue to be the primary platform for online learning.</p>
+<p align="justify">1.
+Meridian Primary will be implementing a three-day study break for P6 students from 25 Sep (Mon) to 27 Sep (Wed) 2023 to support their well-being prior to the PSLE.</p>

+<p align="justify">2.
+We have prepared a set of revision plans to guide our P6 students for a structured revision.</p>

-<p align = "justify">3.
-Our teachers will continue to monitor the learning progress of your child and be in regular contact with you and your child to provide support during this transition.
-You may contact your child’s / ward’s subject teachers should you need any clarifications pertaining to the respective HBL assignments.
-Please click <a href = "https://staging.dwna1etcg5x8g.amplifyapp.com/the-meridian-experience/home-based-learning/hbl-daily-learning-plans/"> here</a> to locate your child's / ward's class HBL plan from 29 Sep 2022.</p>
+<p align="justify">3.
+The respective subject teachers will be assigning your child revision tasks or having consultation via Zoom, following the timetable.&nbsp; Your child may obtain specific instructions for the revision tasks and Zoom details for online consultation in their SLS account.&nbsp; You may contact your child’s / ward’s subject teachers should you require any clarifications pertaining to the respective revision tasks.

+3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Form Teachers will also be doing a daily check in every morning from 7.15 a.m. to 7.30 a.m. for these 3 days.&nbsp; Do encourage your child to join in at that time slot.
+Please click <a href="https://staging.dwna1etcg5x8g.amplifyapp.com/the-meridian-experience/home-based-learning/hbl-daily-learning-plans/"> here</a> to locate your child's / ward's class HBL plan from 29 Sep 2022.</p>

-<p align = "justify">4.
+<p align="justify">4.
 During school operating hours (8 a.m. to 4 p.m.), students should contact the school-based helpline at 6583 2125 for all SLS matters such as password reset, unlocking of accounts, as well as queries about lesson assignments.</p>

+<p align="justify">5.
+We wish your child all the best in his/her coming PSLE..</p>

-*If you have any issue login to zoom please click <a href = "/files/The%20Meridian%20Experience/SLS/Zoom%20User%20Guide%20for%20Students.pdf">here</a> to view the user guide
+*If you have any issue login to Zoom please click <a href="/files/The%20Meridian%20Experience/SLS/Zoom%20User%20Guide%20for%20Students.pdf">here</a> to view the user guide